ProfessorAudits/Audit-Toolkit/Foundry_CheatSheet.md

 // Expect the next call to revert vm.expectRevert()

+// expect Revert when IF (error Notenoughamount(); contract) vm.expectRevert(contract_variable_name.Notenoughamount.selector);
+// contract_variable_name can be like : Raffle public raffle (so raffle).
+// no need for error to be in test file

 // Expect the next call to revert with `message` vm.expectRevert(bytes calldata message)